foundriesio/docs/source/getting-started/signup/index.rst

 Once you have created your Factory, an initial build of the LmP will be generated for you to build your product on top of.
 You can monitor the progress of this initial build in the :guilabel:`Targets` tab of your Factory after a few minutes.
-Additionally, you will recieve an Email once this initial build is complete.
+Additionally, you will receive an Email once this initial build is complete.

 The :guilabel:`Targets` tab of the Factory will become more useful as you begin